JaneliaSciComp/spoke/README.md

 Configure additional display settings according to the public properties described in the Spoke Model documentation.
 All of these are available from the Spoke control window.

-Press start to begin streaming selective display.
+Press Start to begin streaming selective display.
 Display continues until stopped and can be restarted at any time.

 ## About the Implementation
 Spoke is a consumer of the SpikeGLX data production software for Whisper neural recordings systems.
 Spoke retrieves data from SpikeGLX via its remote command interface over TCP/IP.